junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # TUBERCULOSIS OF THE SKIN OR LYMPH NODES

-The same microbe that causes tuberculosis of the lungs also sometimes affects the skin, causing painless
+The same microbe that causes tuberculosis of the lungs also sometimes affects the skin, causing painless:

+  - tumors that disfigure,

-tumors chronic patches of skin or big that dis gure, sores, ulcers, warts.
+  - chronic patches of sores,

+  - skin ulcers or

+  - big warts.

  As a rule, TB of the skin develops slowly, lasts a long time, and keeps coming back over a period of months or years.

  Also, tuberculosis sometimes infects the lymph nodes, most often those of the neck or in the area behind the collar bone, between the neck and the shoulder.

  The nodes become large, open, drain pus, seal closed for a time, and then open and drain again.
 Usually they are not painful.

-Treatment:

-# TUBERCULOSIS OF THE LYMPH NODES, OR SCROFULA
+**Treatment:**

 In the case of any chronic sore, ulcer, or swollen lymph nodes, it is best to seek medical advice.

 Tests may be needed to learn the cause.
 Tuberculosis of the skin is treated the same as tuberculosis of the lungs (see [page 180](#page-180)).

 To keep the infection from returning, the medicines must be taken for many months after the skin looks well.

 # ERYSIPELAS AND CELLULITIS

 Erysipelas (or St. Anthony’s fire) is a very painful acute (sudden) infection in the skin.
 It forms a hot, bright red, swollen patch with a sharp border.

 The patch spreads rapidly over the skin.
 It often begins on the face, at the edge of the nose.
 This usually causes swollen lymph nodes, fever, and chills.

 Cellulitis is also a very painful, acute infection of the skin that can appear anywhere on the body.
 It usually occurs after a break in the skin.
 The infection is deeper and the borders of the patch are less clear than with erysipelas.

-Treatment:
+**Treatment:**

 For both erysipelas and cellulitis, begin treatment as soon as possible.

 Use an antibiotic: penicillin tablets, 400,000 units, 4 times a day, in serious cases, injectable procaine penicillin, 800,000 units daily (see [page 352](#page-352)).

 Continue using the antibiotic for 2 days after all signs of infection are gone.
 Also use hot compresses,  and aspirin for pain.

 # [213](#page-213)